2013 Swazi general election: Conduct

 A team of Commonwealth observers released a report stating that Swaziland "fell short" of its democratic obligations during the elections.
-It criticised poor gender equality and noted that in the 55 constituencies, only one women was elected.
+It criticised poor gender equality and noted that in the 55 constituencies, only one woman was elected.
 King Mswati III's nomination of just three women to parliament left it short of the 30% requirement outlined in the 2005 constitution and provisions to increase the number of women were ignored.
 The Commonwealth promised to continue exerting pressure on Swaziland for change.